lnewkold/greenhome/ideate.md

 ## Periferally Relevant Groups Associated with Project
 - contractors who use the building materials
 - consultants who recommend the products to their clients
--

-## Fans and Skeptics of Product/Service
+## Fans and Skeptics of how my solution is solving the problem
 Fans
 - environmental enthusiasts
 - low income individuals looking to build a home or refurbish an existing home

 Sceptics
 - contracters who prefer to use cheap and inexpensive materials